-Angela Bassett Joins Lena Headey In Assassin Flick ‘Gunpowder Milkshake’
+Angela Bassett Joins Lena Headey In Assassin Flick, ‘Gunpowder Milkshake’

 “I just couldn’t make it work…and then be there for my husband, who is doing Broadway in The Lucky Guy with Tom Hanks,” she told WENN at the time.
 “We have twins with the nanny…so I had to let that go.”

-Bassett also said that husband made it clear that divorce and separation wasn’t an option and that their union was a life-long commitment they both need to make for the greater good.
+Bassett also said that her husband made it clear that divorce and separation wasn’t an option and that their union was a life-long commitment they both need to make for the greater good.